Zunayed-Mahfuz/React-App-Project/README.md

 ### Styling <!-- omit in toc -->

-- Be stlyed, use CSS, Styled Components, CSS-in-JS, or a component library to syle your react project
+- Be styled, use CSS, Styled Components, CSS-in-JS, or a component library to syle your react project.
-- Use flexbox (`display: flex`) or CSS Grid(N/A if using a component library that handles this).
+- Use flexbox (`display: flex`) or CSS Grid (N/A if using a component library that handles this).
 - Implement responsive design on 3 screen sizes (including desktop) using 2 media queries (tablet and mobile and N/A if using a component library that handles this).

 ### Linting <!-- omit in toc -->